We regret that the Sichuan Exchange program is no longer running. It may be operational again in the future.

 All students are required to stay in university dormitories for the length of the program.

-Students may also consider applying to the Beijing exploration seminar or the UW Worldwide program to continue study at Sichuan University in the fall.
-The program requires a separate applications.
-For details, please visit the web site.
+Students may also consider applying to the Chengdu exploration seminar or the UW Worldwide program to continue study at Sichuan University in the fall.
+They are independent programs and requires separate applications.

 Applicants must have a passport that will be valid for at least 6 months after the planned return from China.
 If you need to apply for or renew a passport, be sure to begin the process immediately so that you will have your valid passport in hand by mid-April.